quantopian/bayesalpha/README.md

 There are currently two models:

-- the **returns model**, which ingests a backtest.
+- the **returns model**, which ingests a returns-stream.
 It computes (among other things) a forwards-looking gains parameter (which is basically a Sharpe ratio).
 Of interest is `P(gains > 0)`; that is, the probability that the algorithm will make money.
 Originally authored by Adrian Seyboldt.

 - the **author model**, which ingests the in-sample Sharpe ratios of user-run backtests.
 It computes (among other things) average Sharpe delivered at a